dafacto/moneyforsomething/_posts/2016-01-16-predicting-the-price-of-oil.md

 Had you bought the entire US stock market in April of 2009, you’d be <strong>up today by 120%</strong>.

-Keep this in mind next time somebody tells you about a “sure bet”.
+Keep this in mind next time somebody tells you about a *sure bet*.